Structural Properties of Bichromatic Non-crossing Matchings: Introduction

-Let $R$ and $B$ be sets of $n$ red and $n$ blue points in the plane, respectively, with $P = R \cup B$.
-Let $M$ be a perfect matching between points from $R$ and $B$, using $n$ straight line segments to match the points, that is, each point is an endpoint of exactly one line segment, and each line segment has one red and one blue endpoint.
-We forbid line segments to cross.
-Denote the length of a longest line segment in $M$ with $\bn(M)$, which we also call the \intro[value, bn]{value} of $M$.
-We aim to find a matching under given constraints that minimizes $\bn(M)$.
-Any such matching is called a \intro[~]{bottleneck matching} of $P$.
+Let $R$ and $B$ be sets of $n$ red and $n$ blue points in the plane, respectively, with $P = R \cup B$ and $R \cap B = \emptyset$.
+Let $M$ be a perfect matching of points in $R$ to points in $B$ using $n$ straight line segments, that is, each point is an endpoint of exactly one line segment, and each line segment has one red and one blue endpoint.
+If the line segments do not cross, we refer to such a matching as a bichromatic non-crossing matching.

-\subsection{Related work}
+\subparagraph{Related work}